ecarrenolozano/tutorials-opensource-initiatives/biocypher_education/tutorials/tutorial_A/tutorial_a.md

     GENE_SYMBOL = "genesymbol"
     NCBI_TAX_ID = "ncbi_tax_id"
 ```
 c.
-Write classes for the different edges and properties in our graph.
-In this case analyze the following snippet and compare with the node elements we expect in our schema file (`schema_file.yaml`).
+Write classes for the different edges and their properties in our graph.
+For now, analyze the following snippet and compare it with the edge elements expected in our schema file (`schema_file.yaml`).

 **File: `/template_package/adapters/adapter_synthetic_proteins.py`**
 ```python